Breekpot/docs/dapps/bloqhouse.rst

 (Decentralized) APPs
 ====================

-This section illustrates some example services built on top of NotaryNodes.
+This section illustrates some example services built on top of the BloqToken ecosystem.

 .. _bloqhouse:

 Bloqhouse Bloq Exchange
 -----------------------

-.. note:: Please read the section about Bloqs first, :ref:`bloqintro` Also note that, in contrary to the **open source** Bloq ecosystem, Bloqhouse is a commercial application.
+.. note:: Please read the section about the Bloqtoken first, :ref:`bloqintro` Also note that, in contrary to the **open source** Bloq ecosystem, Bloqhouse is a commercial application.

-Bloqhouse is an online wallet app that allows users to trade Bloqs with other users in exchange for fiat currencies such as EUR or USD.
+Bloqhouse is an online wallet app (not a Dapp) that allows users to trade Bloqs with other users in exchange for fiat currencies such as EUR or USD.
 To support those fiat currencies, trades take place off-chain.
+To facilitate transactions Bloqhouse full fils the Parliaments ecosytems roles of Executor and Signing oracle.

 |